 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with financial liabilities.
 The Company has a planning and budgeting process in place by which it anticipates and determines the funds required to support normal operation requirements as well as the growth and development of its mineral property interests.
 The Company coordinates this planning and budgeting process with its financing activities through the capital management process described in Note 11, in normal circumstances.
 The Company's financial liabilities are comprised of its accounts payable and accounts payable to related parties, the contractual maturities of which at June 30, 2017 and December 31, 2016, are summarized as follows:

-June 30, 2017 December 31, 2016 Accounts payable with contractual maturities - Within 90 days or less \$ 9,250 \$ 4,378 In later than 90 days, not later than one year - - Accounts payable to related parties with contractual maturities - Within 90 days or less 1,339 1,145 In later than 90 days, not later than one year - -
+September 30, 2017 December 31, 2016 Accounts payable with contractual maturities - Within 90 days or less \$ 12,478 \$ 4,378 In later than 90 days, not later than one year - - Accounts payable to related parties with contractual maturities -